-Eric is the co-producer and promoter of the Dallas Vintage Clothing and Jewelry Show, 20th Century Vintage, the Texas Art Collector Show and Sale, Vintage Garage Chicago and other events.
-He also helped launch Antiques in Charlottesville in 2010.
+He is a partner in Stripe Specialty Media and Vintage Promotions, LLC which produces the Dallas Vintage Clothing and Jewelry Show, the Texas Art Collector Show and Sale, Vintage Garage Chicago and other events.

 Eric's public relations work has resulted in placements in the Boston Globe, Maine Antiques Digest, Antiques and the Arts, Antique Trader, the New York Post and elsewhere.
 His articles have appeared in publications including San Francisco Downtown, InPittsburgh and The Pittsburgh Tribune-Review.